1 Ultimate Day in Turin, Italy

 ABOUT THE AUTHOR

-Ciao, I'm Ali Giaudrone, the creator of AMG Inspired (see website link), crafting Inspired Guides.
+Ciao, Bonjour, こにちわ, Hola, I'm Ali Giaudrone, the creator of AMG Inspired (see website link), crafting Inspired Guides.
 Tap into my insight.
 As an avid traveler, I dive deeply into places of the world, valuing experiences over checking boxes.
 My Inspired Guides are informative interactive digital guidebooks offering you traveler tips gained through my hours of research, travel experiences, and talking with locals.
 My Focus: Architecture | Food | Culture As a designer, I've traveled throughout Europe and the Western world to learn about architectural products and methods.
-Now as an expert luxury traveler, I share culturally enriching experiences that aren't necessarily opulent or expensive but are focused on quality and authenticity.
+Now as a luxury travel advisor, I share culturally enriching experiences that aren't necessarily opulent but are focused on quality and authenticity.
 The best way to understand the world is to experience the unique aspects of places with an open mind and heart.
 I want to inspire others to experience the beauty and food of places I discover through my travels and research.
 Let my stories and photos spark your own journey.
 Then connect with me to help make your travel dreams come true.
-BACKGROUND: 🏛️✍🏼📷🥘✈️ Architectural Designer | Writer | Photographer | Travel Creator My travel and work experience in architectural design and hospitality have deepened my appreciation for detail and quality.
+BACKGROUND: 🏛️✍🏼📷🥘✈️ Architectural Designer | Writer + Photographer | Travel Creator Over the years, my travels—along with a career in architectural design and hospitality—have deepened my appreciation for the fine details and quality that define exceptional experiences.
+Through these experiences, I’ve learned that the best way to understand the world is by exploring its unique aspects with an open mind and heart.
 I built AMG Inspired to create quality architecture and support sustainable tourism defined as “tourism that respects both local people and the traveler, cultural heritage and the environment.”
 Join me as I find cool places, great food, and interesting features.
 Check out my library.
 Let me know if you'd like me to create a custom guide for you with recommendations and/or itineraries focused on your needs, desires, and length of trip.

 Send A Tip